 A Website Content Management System in simple terms allows you to update your website without the assistance of a web designer/developer.
-Initially you will require the assistance of a web developer to create the Website Content Management System for you business, but after this process is complete you should have the ability to add new pages, add images, update text information, change your meta tag data and re-structure your website navigation if required.
+Initially, you will require the assistance of a web developer to create the Website Content Management System for your business, but after this process is complete you should have the ability to add new pages, add images, update text information, change your meta tag data and re-structure your website navigation if required.

-Website Content management Systems also give you the ability to identify administrators and set content management roles, in simple terms you can give specific privileges to different members of staff within your organisation and restrict members of staff from specific Content Management functions which do not apply to their role.
+Website Content Management Systems also give you the ability to identify administrators and set content management roles, in simple terms, you can give specific privileges to different members of staff within your organisation and restrict members of staff from specific Content Management functions which do not apply to their role.

 A good example would be a portfolio of clients which you have worked with, once your client project is complete, you can add informative information to an archive system allowing internal or external users to view this information, enabling a user to see what you have completed within the remits of your business.

 A Content Management Systems normally consists of a user website, a database to store information and a secure control panel allowing to you update the information on the database.
 Content from the database is used to compile the information displayed on your website.

-There are many different technologies available which enable a Website Content management System to be created.
+There are many different technologies available which enable a Website Content Management System to be created.

-The most cost effective solution is a combination of the following technologies:
+The most cost-effective solution is a combination of the following technologies: